Iordancho/CarRepairShop/README.md

 # CarRepairShop

 ## Overview
-CarRepairShop is a web-based application designed to streamline and manage the operations of an auto repair shop.
+CarRepairShop is a full-stack web-based application designed to streamline and manage the operations of an auto repair shop.
 It enables shop owners to track repairs, manage customer information, and maintain service records efficiently.

 ## Key Features